 Keep the following in mind when considering branch versioning:

-- Branch versions are only available in the web feature layer in which they were created.
+- Named branch versions are only available in the service in which they are created.

 - When setting version access permissions, consider your version workflow strategy along with the needs of the various users working within that framework.

 - Version ownership is based on the active portal user.
 The portal user's privileges also determine the versions the user can view, edit, and manage.

 - Conflict resolution for branch versioned data can be managed over multiple sessions.

 - Version administration workflows are streamlined due to a simplified data model.
 While reconcile and post operations are still performed to merge edits and post changes to the default versions, the compress operation is no longer needed for branch versioned datasets.
 Edits are tracked using archiving, which allows all edits to be stored in the base table of the dataset.

 The default version is the published version users access when working with branch versioned data.
 This is the initial version most users are exposed to when consuming web feature layers via services.